tuxd3v/ilynx/README.md

 ### Editor Themes

-Theme for your prefered Editor < gtksourceview > based( like mousepad, Pluma, and others.. ) Based in the cobalt theme...
+Theme for your prefered Editor < gtksourceview > based( like mousepad, Pluma, and others.. ) Based on the Cobalt Theme by Will Farrington, adapted for better readability..

 Very nice for example Lua laguage,C, and Others..